mitsuba-renderer/enoki/docs/basics.rst

         f3 = MyFloat(mem[0], mem[1], mem[2], mem[3]);

-    which is technically equivalent---however, it is not guaranteed that the compiler will be able to exploit the equivalence to generate optimal code in this case.
+    which is functionally equivalent---however, it is not guaranteed that the compiler will be able to exploit the equivalence to generate optimal code in this case.